 Sexually Transmitted Disease (STD)

-- Physical examination, screening & treatment for STDs
+- Physical exam, screening, and treatment of STDs

 - Professional laboratory staff services